-To treat warts and verrucae.
-The aim of this treatment is first to make you sensitive to the DPC, this works by initially using a higher dose (typically applied to the upper arm) to stimulate an allergic/dermatitis reaction.

-You will be first sensitised to DPC so that when the solution is applied to the so that when the solution is applied to warts or verrucae, the reaction it causes helps to encourage them to resolve.
+DPC is used for the condition of Alopecia.
+The aim of the treatment is to first make you sensitive to the DPC, this works by initially using a higher dose to stimulate an allergic/ dermatitis reaction before then starting treatment on the scalp.
+This is so that when the solution is applied to your scalp, the reaction it causes helps to encourage hair growth.

-How do I become sensitive to DPC?
+How do I become sensitive to DPC and how is the treatment given?